VRamazing/Blog/_posts/2018-1-17-Don't-Be-Afraid-To-Copy.md

 All great masters be it Leonardo da Vinci, Shakespeare, started like this and in this way they surpassed the people they learnt from and became masters themselves.
 I urge you to not be afraid of copying and at the same time not to take it for granted as the only skill you may have.

+*TL;DR Don't be afraid to copy and yet at the same time don't forget to add your own essence to the work you produce*

 __Your work is a representative of who you are.
 When everything is lost and forgotten your work will remain.
 Make sure it inspires anyone who comes across it.__

 To learn more on how to become a master.
 Read this Book <a target="_blank" href="https://www.amazon.in/gp/product/178125091X/ref=as_li_tl?ie=UTF8&camp=3638&creative=24630&creativeASIN=178125091X&linkCode=as2&tag=vigneshramesh-21&linkId=0eecf0a70aa297f8b467031a5505195b">Mastery (The Robert Greene Collection)</a><img src="//ir-in.amazon-adsystem.com/e/ir?t=vigneshramesh-21&l=am2&o=31&a=178125091X" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />